 Cameroon: Thousands Fleeing from Increased Boko Haram Attacks

-The government of Cameroon told the Associated Press that more than 10,000 people are fleeing from increased Boko Haram attacks in regions bordering with Nigeria.
+The government of Cameroon told the Associated Press that more than 10,000 people are fleeing from increased an extremist group that is located primarily in Northern Nigeria attacks in regions bordering with Nigeria.
 Boko Haram is an Islamic terrorist group.

 The minister of territorial administration and decentralization Rene Emmanuel Sadi said Tuesday insurgents are looting food supplies and stealing livestock, and a humanitarian and food crisis looms.